marpon/Print_to_Pdf/README.md

 Print2pdf.bas is the source for creating the Print2Pdf.exe :   a cmd line tool to convert files to pdf.

+A batch file to test launching print2pdf

-The Print2Pdf_32.exe and Print2Pdf_64.exe, are the compiled exe for 32 and 64 bits,
+The Print2Pdf.exe and Print2Pdf_64.exe, are the compiled exe for 32 and 64 bits,
 given only for the ones who do not know how to use freebasic compiler.

-static libs version 1.2 by marpon  13 March 2019
+static libs version 1.3 by marpon  18 March 2019
 				contact marpon@aliceadsl.fr

 some brief information of features :